Panda5514/ML-credit-card-fraud-detection/README.md

+Author: Panda

 # Credit Card Fraud Detection

-## Problem statement

-The problem statement chosen for this project is to predict fraudulent credit card transactions with the help of machine learning models.

-In this project, we will analyse customer-level data which has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.

 The dataset is taken from the [Kaggle Website](https://www.kaggle.com/mlg-ulb/creditcardfraud) website and it has a total of 2,84,807 transactions, out of which 492 are fraudulent.
-Since the dataset is highly imbalanced, so it needs to be handled before model building.
+Since the dataset is highly imbalanced, it needs to be handled before model building.

 ## Business Problem Overview